We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Unfortunately, even in situations where we are able to secure compensation on your behalf, we cannot guarantee that you will receive an apology from the heath care provider responsible.
 However, we appreciate that it’s important for people to receive acknowledgement that their care fell below the expected standards, so we will always aim to secure an apology where possible.

-For a friendly, informal discussion about whether you or a loved one is entitled to pursue a pressure sore compensation claim, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.
+For a friendly, informal discussion about whether you or a loved one is entitled to pursue a pressure sore compensation claim, please contact your local pressure sore solicitors in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.